shpaw415/bunext/README.md

 - Fix session header when a special charactere is set in a public session key or value.
 - Fix session path not set correclty to the root of the page.

+## 0.8.15

+- Fix head data craching when a search param is set in the url